markusfleck/PARENT_GPU/README.md

   want to start troubleshooting (or maybe fine tuning).
 Note that the Makefile supports compiling for a CUDA capability higher than
   6.1 by issuing ```make CUDA_ARCH={cuda_capability_without_dot}```.

+## 1.1) Docker

+  For building Docker images, a Dockerfile has been provided.
+Building and running the Docker image works in the following manner.
+  Note that you might need root privileges on the host machine for the following commands to be able to talk to the Docker daemon.
+Build the image via

+    docker build -t parent_gpu .

+  PARENT is compiled during the build.
+A user named "docker" with sudo privileges is created in the image (if you want to become root, issue "sudo su").
+The password for the user is set to "docker", you might want to change this.
+  You can start a container from the image issuing

+    docker run -it -v $(pwd):/PARENT_GPU --name parent_gpu --gpus all parent_gpu

+  This logs you in the container as the docker user.
+The "-v $(pwd):/PARENT" maps your current host directory to the /PARENT directory in the container.
+Changes in the host directory are reflected in the container /PARENT directory and vice versa.
+Note that this means that the PARENT binaries compiled during the image building step are overlayed by the host working directory.
+In particular, if your current mapped host working directory contains binaries compiled on the host, problems will arise.
+In this case, from within the container, issue

+    make clean; make

+  If you do not want such a mapping to the host directory, remove the "-v $(pwd):/PARENT" switch.
+In this case, you will acccess the binaries compiled during the image building stage.
+Note, however, that you need to transfer your calculated files manually from the container to the host (refer to the according docker documentation in this case).
+  WARNING: If you delete the container without having the files transferred and without directory mapping, your calulations are lost.

+  After stopping the container using the "exit" command inside the container shell, you can restart it via

+    docker container restart parent_gpu; docker container attach parent_gpu

+  The Dockerfiles contain a short summary of the commands given here.
+Also, you might want to install additional tools during bulding the docker image.
+The according location to do so is marked with a comment.

-## 1.2) Troubleshooting
+## 1.3) Troubleshooting
-### 1.2.1) Fixing "fatal error: gromacs/fileio/xtcio.h: No such file or directory"
+### 1.3.1) Fixing "fatal error: gromacs/fileio/xtcio.h: No such file or directory"
 You need to have a libgromacs version <= 2018.8 installed.
 Newer versions do not include the functions declared in xtcio.h, which is used for reading the GROMACS trajectory .xtc files.
 Ubuntu 18.04 and Linux mint 19.3 feature the libgromacs-dev package version 2018.1-1, so

     sudo apt install libgromacs-dev

 is sufficient here.
 Older versions should probably work as well.
-If your operating system is Ubuntu >=20/Linux Mint >=20 or another GNU/Linux distribution, applying the following steps analogously should do the trick:
+If your operating system is Ubuntu >=20/Linux Mint >=20 or another GNU/Linux distribution, you have two options.
+Either use Docker, as outlined above, or compile GROMACS from scratch.
+For compiling, apply the following steps.

     mkdir -p ~/programs/gromacs-2018.8_build/
     cd ~/programs/gromacs-2018.8_build/